mslucke99/CSCI5551-project-code/README.txt

 It allows navigation in an unfamiliar environment
 It relies on the lidar sensor, which is not very good on the Turtlebot we called this slaman because it is SLAM and it also uses the navigation stack, so SLAM And Navigation = SLAMAN.
-Don't worry, we also cringe when we hear that name.
-The name Salmon Autonomous Localization+Mapping On Navigation would have been better because then it would be a recursive acronym and a fish name allowing more cringing.
-But not as much as the fact that this file was written directly in github, intentionally, exclusively for the purpose of being cringeworthy.
-Yes, I am cringing as I write this introduction.

 ########################################################################
 Installation